Package Leaflet:information for the patient

 Febuxostat Teva-ratiopharm contains sodium

-Febuxostat Teva-ratiopharm is marketed in film-coated tablets of 80 mg and 120 mg.
+Febuxostat Teva-ratiopharm is available in 80 mg and 120 mg film-coated tablets.
 Your doctor will prescribe the most suitable dose.

-The recommended dose is 1 tablet per day.
+The recommended dose is one tablet per day.

-Continue taking Febuxostat Teva-ratiopharm every day, even if you no longer have gout attacks.
+Continue to take Febuxostat Teva-ratiopharm every day, even if you no longer have gout attacks.

 Febuxostat Teva-ratiopharm is for oral use.